code-explorer-io/earnings-edge/README.md

 - **↓ Decreasing** (Red): >15% decline from first to second half
 - **→ Stable** (Gray): Between -15% and +15% change

-## Mock Data
+## Real Data + Smart Fallbacks

+✅ **Now using real earnings transcripts from API Ninjas!**

+The app fetches actual earnings call transcripts from:
+- Last 8 quarters of historical data
+- Real dates and actual transcript content
+- Parallel API calls for faster performance

-For testing without an API key, the backend generates realistic mock data for Starbucks (SBUX) with:
+**Automatic Fallback**: If API limit reached or company unavailable, the backend seamlessly switches to realistic mock data with:
 - 8 quarters of transcripts (Q1 2023 - Q4 2024)
 - Seasonally appropriate content (e.g., "holiday" mentions spike in Q4)
-- Representative word frequencies
+- Representative word frequencies for testing

+See `API_INTEGRATION.md` for full details on the real data integration.

 ## Future Enhancements